 In many parts of the world, tea time is an honored tradition of refinement and elegance.
 When you're planning a tea party—whether for a shower, graduation, birthday, or just for fun—adorn your table with your best china, silver, and linens.
 These add polish and grace to the occasion, and in our "paper cup" world they remind us fondly of earlier times.

 - Select a date and send out your invitations.
 Depending on the reason for your party your invitation can range from a very casual invite to a formal invitation.
 Include a tea bag in a more casual invite for fun and to set the tone for your party.

-- Purchase your tea and related accessories You'll want to have several teapots in order to brew a variety of teas for your guests.
+- Purchase your tea and related accessories You'll want to have several teapots to brew a variety of teas for your guests.

 - Review recipes for tea time sandwiches and treats.
 At most tea parties there will be a selection of both savory and sweet bites to satisfy both kinds of appetites.
 If your tea party is an in-between meal, you will only need a small selection of bites.
 If your tea party takes the place of a full meal, you'll want to offer a greater selection.

 - Relax and enjoy your guests while musing on the merits of tea.
-Try reading the leaves for amusement.
-Turn to Tea Quotations and Reading the Leaves for inspiration.
+Turn to tea quotations and reading the leaves for inspiration and amusement.